 “Even if the drugs are temporarily effective, bedwetting resumes when someone stops taking it.
 Suggesting medication for bedwetting is the worst thing because not only is it potentially harmful, but someone may be led to believe the problem is gone, but ultimately it’s nothing more than a temporary fix.”

 Desmopressin is marketed as DDAVP Nasal Spray, DDAVP Rhinal Tube, Minirin, and Stimate Nasal Spray.
 Desmopressin is an antidiuretic.
 That means it limits the amount of water that’s eliminated as urine.
 The body needs to balance its levels of water and sodium.
 Too little sodium or too much water can cause hyponatremia, which can cause seizures and even death.

 Ditropan Has Been Linked to Hallucinations

 Tofranil is used to treat depression.
-It is a member of the family of drugs called tricyclic antidepressants.
+It’s a member of the family of drugs called tricyclic antidepressants.

-Some doctors also prescribe Tofranil to treat bulimia, attention deficit disorder in children, obsessive-compulsive disorder, and panic disorder.
+Some doctors also prescribe Tofranil to treat bulimia, ADD, obsessive-compulsive disorder, and panic disorder.

 It should NOT be used to treat bedwetting.